SAG-AFTRA Contracts

 • Post-production: After the production is complete, payment must be paid to the performer within 15 business days of the session.

-2. Corporate/Educational (Co-Ed)
+2. Corporate/educational (Co-Ed)

 Formerly known as the Industrial Contract, the Co-Ed agreement covers various types of programs that are divided into two categories: Category I and Category II.